startechsheffield/fuji/README.md

 Unless otherwise stated.

-## checkToken(*token*)
+## checkToken(*token*,*include*)
 Checks if an identifier token will meet the criteria for the log and settings modules, and returns a boolean.
+Inclusion of blacklisted tokens is set by *include* argument.
+If it's not passed, it assumes False.

 ## getVersion()
 Returns a string of the current library version.